invisible-college/statebus/readme.md

    // Here you can validate obj, tweak it, update a backing store...

-   // And eventually, either call: save.abort(obj)   // To deny this save request!
+   // And eventually, either call: bus.save.abort(obj)   // To deny this save request!

    // ... or:
-   save.fire(obj)    // To broadcast the result across the bus!
+   bus.save.fire(obj)    // To broadcast the result across the bus!

+   // ... or:
+   bus.dirty(obj.key)    // To re-run a to_fetch handler, if you've defined one.
 }
 ```